Which Of The Following Studies Would Need Irb Approval

 • Research Involving Minimal Risk: Studies that pose minimal risk to participants may qualify for expedited review, which is a streamlined review process conducted by a single IRB member rather than the full board.
 Examples of minimal risk research include studies that involve collecting non-invasive physiological data, such as heart rate or blood pressure, or studies that involve administering questionnaires on non-sensitive topics.

 • Minor Changes to Approved Research: Minor changes to previously approved research protocols may also qualify for expedited review.
-For example, if a researcher wants to add a few questions to a survey or modify the recruitment procedures, they may be able to obtain expedited approval from the IRB.
+Take this: if a researcher wants to add a few questions to a survey or modify the recruitment procedures, they may be able to obtain expedited approval from the IRB.

 The IRB Review Process: A Step-by-Step Guide